bolt-project/bolt/README.md

 Bolt
 ----
-Multidimensional arrays, backed by numpy or Spark via a common interface.
+Unified interface for local and distributed ndarrays.
+Backed by numpy or Spark.
 Optimal performance whether data are small, medium, or very, very large.

 Goals
 -----